 A tooth that is underneath the gums and pushed into the jaw bone will require an incision into the gums and removal of the portion of bone that lies over the tooth.
 In this case, the tooth will be extracted in smaller portions to minimize the amount of bone that is removed.

 Wisdom teeth can be removed using local anesthesia or some form of sedation.
 The anesthesia options will be discussed with you to determine what type of anesthesia is best for your needs.

 If you elect to have your wisdom teeth removed at our office in Waco, TX, Dr. Warren will

 - Review your medical and dental history and

 - Take X-rays or 3D scans that will reveal the position of the wisdom teeth, their length, and their shape

 The area around where the extraction will take place will be treated with a local anesthetic prior to removal.
 Dr. Warren will then enter the gums and carefully remove the molars from your jaw, stitching you up afterward.
 Most patients sleep comfortably through the procedure and don’t remember it happening once they wake up.

-Removal in Waco, TX
+General Tooth Extractions in Waco, TX